Skip to main content

 • replayability

-• “All in all, a very enjoyable play with truly ridiculous amounts of replayability.”
+• “All in all a very enjoyable play with truly ridiculous amounts of replayability.”

-• “- not really replayable (I wish it had a random generation map option).”
+• “- not really replayable (I wish it had a random generation map option)”

-• “A lot of the game as of the current release is fairly basic once you've seen all there is to see, quest all there is to quest, shoot all there is to shoot, but if they develop the game more with better quality of life updates, it has potential to become a pretty replayable apocalypse trucking simulator.”
+• “A lot of the game as of current release is fairly basic once you've seen all there is to see, quest all there is to quest, shoot all there is to shoot, but if they develop the game more with better quality of life updates it has potential to become a pretty replayable apocalypse trucking simulator.”

 • grinding